ZenitH-AT/learningspace/README.md

 # learningspace
-Accommodation Website Project (ITSP200)
+Accommodation Website project for ITSP200

-University project to design a student accomodaition website with full user and admin features.
+A student accomodaition website with full user and admin features.

 2018